winstonproject/coding-challenge-vue-contacts-list/README.md

-# karen-le-coding-challenge
+# Karen Le Coding Challenge

 ## User story 1

-1. When a user clicks the "Load NBA teams data" button, create a method that uses the JavaScript Fetch API to perform a `GET` request from `https://www.balldontlie.io/api/v1/teams`.
+1. When a user clicks the "Load NBA teams" button, create a method that uses the JavaScript Fetch API to perform a `GET` request from `https://www.balldontlie.io/api/v1/teams`.
 Assign the response data to the `teams` data property.
+2. When the data has loaded, change the button text to "View NBA teams".
-2. Render a list of each NBA team.
+3. Render a list of each NBA team.
-3. When user clicks "Favorite" next to a team name, toggle the value of property `isFavorite` (type `boolean`).
+4. When user clicks "Favorite" next to a team name, toggle the value of property `isFavorite` (type `boolean`).
-4. When a user clicks the team name, it should open a new tab and load the appropriate URL of the team name on NBA.com (i.e. https://www.nba.com/bulls/).
+5. When a user clicks the team name, it should open a new tab and load the appropriate URL of the team name on NBA.com (i.e. https://www.nba.com/bulls/).

 ## User story 2

 1. When a user clicks the "Load NBA players" button, create a method that uses the JavaScript Fetch API to perform a `GET` request from `https://www.balldontlie.io/api/v1/players`.
 Assign the response data to the `players` data property.
+2. When the data has loaded, change the button text to "View NBA players".
-2. Render a list of each NBA team.
+3. Render a list of each NBA team.
-3. When user clicks "Favorite" next to a player name, toggle the value of property `isFavorite` (type `boolean`).
+4. When user clicks "Favorite" next to a player name, toggle the value of property `isFavorite` (type `boolean`).

 ## Rules